kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 However, the particular path specified in the custom recycler pod template in the `volumes` part is replaced with the particular path of the volume that is being recycled.

-### Expanding Persistent Volumes Claims
+### Expanding Persistent Volume Claims

 {{< feature-state for_k8s_version="v1.11" state="beta" >}}

-Support for expanding PersistentVolumeClaims (PVCs) is now enabled by default.
+Support for expanding persistent volume claims (PVCs) is now enabled by default.
 You can expand the following types of volumes:

 * gcePersistentDisk